Autism in popular culture: Notable individuals

 Some notable figures such as American animal handling systems designer and author Temple Grandin, American Pulitzer Prize-winning music critic and author Tim Page, and Swedish environmental activist Greta Thunberg are autistic.
 Thunberg, who in August 2018 started the "School strike for climate" movement, has explained how the "gift" of living with Asperger syndrome helps her "see things from outside the box" when it comes to climate change.
 In an interview with presenter Nick Robinson on BBC Radio 4's Today, the then-16-year-old activist said that autism helps her see things in "black and white".
 She went on to say:

 It makes me different, and being different is a gift, I would say.
 It also makes me see things from outside the box.
 I don't easily fall for lies, I can see through things.
 I don't think I would be interested in the climate at all, if I had been like everyone else.
 Many people say that it doesn't matter, you can cheat sometimes.
 But I can't do that.
 You can't be a little bit sustainable.
 Either you're sustainable, or not sustainable.
 For way too long the politicians and people in power have got away with not doing anything at all to fight the climate crisis and ecological crisis, but we will make sure that they will not get away with it any longer.

 Billionaire Elon Musk announced on Saturday Night Live in May 2021 that he has been diagnosed with Asperger's syndrome, although it was later revealed that he has never been medically diagnosed.
 This announcement drew criticism from the autistic community.
 Other websites (for example) have lists of famous persons identified as autistic, though not all have been formally diagnosed.
 Additionally, media speculation of contemporary figures as being on the autism spectrum has become popular in recent times.
 New York magazine reported some examples, which included that Time magazine suggested that Bill Gates is autistic, and that a biographer of Warren Buffett wrote that his prodigious memory and "fascination with numbers" give him "a vaguely autistic aura".
 The magazine also reported that on Celebrity Rehab, Dr. Drew Pinsky deemed basketball player Dennis Rodman a candidate for an Asperger's diagnosis, and the UCLA specialist consulted "seemed to concur".
 Nora Ephron criticized these conclusions, writing that popular speculative diagnoses suggest autism is "an epidemic, or else a wildly over-diagnosed thing that there used to be other words for".
 Thomas Sowell has criticized Times diagnosis of Gates, saying that the people diagnosing him have not seen him personally.
+Wentworth Miller, lead actor of television show Prison Break, made headlines in 2021 after revealing that he was diagnosed with autism as an adult.
+In an Instagram post, he details his experience contextualizing past experiences with his subsequent diagnosis.